AlexsLemonade/scpca-downstream-analyses/README.md

 #### Dimensionality reduction and clustering parameters

 In the core workflow, PCA and UMAP results are calculated and stored, and the PCA coordinates are used for graph-based clustering.
+For more details on how the workflow performs [dimensionality reduction](./processing-information.md#dimensionality-reduction) and [clustering](./processing-information.md#clustering) see the document on [workflow processing information](./processing-information.md).
 Below are the parameters required to run the dimensionality reduction and clustering steps of the workflow.

 | Parameter        | Description | Default value |